 CORRUGATE

 Green hydrogen appears as a complementary solution to decarbonize the industry, transport, and storage in the future.
 Nevertheless, various problems arise for hydrogen combustion, such as flashback at a larger scale and intrinsic mechanisms at a smaller scale.
-The thermodiffusive (TD) combustion instabilities originate from the strong differential diffusion of hydrogen, leading to significant flame wrinkling, and strong irregular flame front corrugations.
+The thermodiffusive (TD) combustion instabilities originate from the strong differential diffusion of hydrogen, leading to significant flame wrinkling and strong irregular flame front corrugations.
 In addition, the flame structures created by such intrinsic instabilities lead to enhanced flame speed propagation and higher consumption speed, accelerating flashback apparition.
 The interaction of such TD instabilities with turbulence has yet to be accurately predicted using present-day combustion models.
 The overall goal of this project is thus to numerically characterize TD instabilities of lean premixed hydrogen flames in Gas Turbine conditions using high-fidelity simulations and fill the research gap on TD instabilities with turbulent flows.

 Start and end year: 2024 – 2027